-Effective January 2011, the Company entered a mining lease agreement with a company of which an officer and director of the Company is managing director and has a minority interest (Note 8) covering the Pinnacle property.
-The agreement includes a sliding scale net smelter royalty on production from 2.5% to 5% depending on the price of gold.
-The Company can terminate the agreement by giving written notice prior to July 1 of the year of its determination and executing a quitclaim deed conveying its interest in the property to the related party.
-The agreement requires future advance minimum royalty payments as follows:
+Effective January 2011, the Company completed an agreement with a company of which an officer and director of the Company is managing director and has a minority interest (Note 8) covering the Pinnacle property.
+The agreement included a sliding scale net smelter royalty on production from 2.5% to 5% depending on the price of gold.
+The Company could terminate the agreement by giving written notice prior to July 1 of the year of its determination and executing a quitclaim deed conveying its interest in the property to the related party.
+The parties agreed to change the terms of this agreement to 1) enable either party to terminate the agreement with 30 days notice in first two years of the agreement; 2) have the NSR be 4% of which two points may be purchased by the Company any time after completion of a feasibility study; 3) extend the agreement through 2022; 4) require future advance minimum royalty payments as follows.:

 US\$ Advance Minimum Royalty

-2013 (quarterly instalments) 60,000
+2013 (monthly USD\$1,000 instalments) \$ 6,000

+2014 (monthly USD\$1,500 instalments) 15,000

+2015 (annual payment) 30,000

-2014-2020 (due July 1 of each year) 60,000
+2016-2022 (annual payments each year) 60,000

-In addition, the Company must pay annual property maintenance fees and a minimum work commitment of US\$100,000 by the end of 2012; US\$100,000 each year from 2013 through 2015; and US\$250,000 per year from 2016 through 2020.
-As of February 21, 2013, the Company has not yet paid an affiliated company of which an officer and director of the Company is managing director and has a minority interest (Note 8) the advance minimum royalty payments due for October 1, 2012 or January 1, 2013.
-The affiliated company (Note 8) has agreed to the delay in payment and both parties are in negotiations to amend the mining lease agreement.
+In addition, the Company must pay annual property maintenance fees and has no minimum work commitment for 2013 and 2014 and a minimum work commitment of US\$50,000 for the 2015 and a minimum work commitment of \$100,000 for 2016.
+As of March 31, 2013, the Company has paid an affiliated company of which an officer and director of the Company is managing director and has a minority interest (Note 8) all the advance minimum royalty payments due, US\$3,000, for the six months ended March 31, 2013 and the payments for April, 2013 and May, 2013, US\$1,000 each, have also been remitted by the Company.
+The Company and the affiliated company are both working to complete an updated agreement to reflect the new terms.